 Seva Mandir is one of India’s leading development nonprofit organizations.
 It currently works with 5000,000 people across 1,500 villages of southern Rajasthan, where over 90% of the population relies on subsistence agriculture and the per capita income is just Rs.
 35 ($0.50) a day.

-For over 45 years, Seva Mandir has worked in partnership with these people, not only to improve their material well-being, but to build stronger and more ethical communities.
+For over 50 years, Seva Mandir has worked in partnership with these people, not only to improve their material well-being, but to build stronger and more ethical communities.
 Through its programs on governance, health, education, sustainable use of natural resources, women’s empowerment, youth development, child care and social enterprise, Seva Mandir makes a tangible and transformative impact.
 Every year, 12,000 disadvantaged children receive a quality education in its schools; 8,000 women and children out of reach of hospitals are offered critical health services; thousands more families achieve food security and sustainable livelihoods through the rehabilitation of hundreds of acres of land; and 9,000 women move closer to gender equality and financial independence through women’s groups and lending cooperatives.
-At Seva Mandir, very modest amounts of money go a very long way toward improving people’s lives, and our success has been recognized through a long list of awards and partnerships with distinguished funders and the Indian government.
+At Seva Mandir, very modest amounts of money go a very long way toward improving people’s lives, and our success has been recognised through a long list of awards and partnerships with distinguished funders and the Indian government.